 17. In December of 1981, the production developed a contingency plan to make sure they met the movie’s summer release date.
 If they didn’t have the effects done by then, the plan was to hire 500 college students fresh on summer break to do the busy work of animating the shots, with each student working on two scenes over two weeks.

 18. The information discs on the back of all programs were actually Frisbees, which used hand-drawn animation for their effects.
 The production hired Frisbee coach Sam Schatz to train the actors.

-19. While the formation of the light cycles were done with hand-drawn animation, the cycles themselves were computer generated.
+19. While the formation of the light cycles was done with hand-drawn animation, the cycles themselves were computer-generated.
 The back of the bike is not as curved and smooth as the front.
 This was done to reduce the computer power needed to render them.